 Thomas worked as an ironmonger in his hometown, so he usually had Cornish tin mine owners as his customers.
 Their main concern was constant flooding as mines became gradually deeper.
 The standard way to take out the water was to do manual pumping or tugging buckets on a rope.
 However, these methods were slow and expensive, so Thomas and his group searched for an alternative.

 Thomas Newcomen, together with his assistant John Calley, began his steam research.
 Calley worked as a plumber in Newcomen’s workshops.
 They began working together on the steam engine during the late 17th century, and they experimented for over ten years with a steam pump.
+This ultimately impacted both the steam train and steamboat industries.

 Neither of the two was educated in mechanical engineering.
 So Newcomen and Calley asked the advice of scientist Robert Hooke regarding their proposal on building a steam engine with the use of a steam cylinder that consists of a piston almost identical to that of Denis Papin’s.
 The scientist was opposed to their plan.
 However, the two adhere to what they originally planned.
 In 1698, Thomas Newcomen and John Calley created their first experimental engine- a 7-inch diameter cylinder sealed with a wet leather flap or rope around the piston’s edge.
 The piston was generally smaller than the brass cylinder so that it could fit inside.
 The purpose of their first experimental steam engine was to drain water out of mines to avoid constant flooding.
 Since the engineer Thomas Savery already got a broad patent of his crude pump in 1698, Newcomen could not patent his steam engine.
 So to refrain from infringing Savery’s broad patent, Thomas was forced to enter into a partnership with Savery.